-I have been advised of the policy regarding pre have the option of taking a medical leave from egnant students in Radiology and I understand I my education in the Radiography Program.
-I understand that there is a potential hazard to of future genetic mutations exists.
-These hazar the fetus from radiation and that the possibility ds have been explained to me by I have read the Pregnant Radiography Students involved and I have been given the opportunity education in the Radiography Program during y to take a leave of absence from my I have chosen to take a leave of absence from t the Program due to my pregnancy.
-Signature
+I have been advised of the policy regarding pregnant have the option of taking a medical leave from my ~· I understand that there is a potential hazard to the fe of future genetic mutations exists.
+These hazards ha 1 I have read the Pregnant Radiography Students Poli involved and I have been given the opportunity to t education in the Radiography Program during this p ake a leave of absence from my I have chosen to take a leave of absence from the Pr rogram due to my pregnancy.
+Signature Date